vijaykalore/serri-youtube-poller-fastapi/README.md

 ## Search strategy

-- Primary: PostgreSQL Full Text Search (to_tsvector/websearch_to_tsquery) + pg_trgm similarity for partials and reordered words.
+- PostgreSQL: Full Text Search (to_tsvector/websearch_to_tsquery) + pg_trgm similarity for partial/typo/reordered matches.
-- Fallback (in tests/SQLite): ILIKE search over title/description.
+- SQLite (local/tests): tokenized ILIKE filter plus fuzzy ranking in Python to handle reordered words and minor typos.

-Trade-offs: FTS is robust for linguistic tokenization and ranking; trigram boosts partial matches.
-It adds write-time/index costs and requires pg_trgm extension.
+Trade-offs: FTS is powerful and fast at scale; trigram helps partials.
+SQLite fallback is simpler and good for dev.

 ## Background fetcher